matthewpizza/kirby-twig-plugin/README.md

 A simple plugin to use the [Twig](http://twig.sensiolabs.org/) template engine with [Kirby](http://getkirby.com/).

-This plugin is in beta.
+:warning: This plugin is in beta and currently only works with Kirby 1.

 ## Installation